-"English Learner Pupil" means an English learner, as defined in Section 14C-2 of this Code, participating in a program of transitional bilingual education or a transitional program of instruction meeting the requirements of Article 14C of this Code.
+"English learner" or "EL" means a child included in the definition of "English learners" under Section 14C-2 of this Code participating in a program of transitional bilingual education or a transitional program of instruction meeting the requirements and program application procedures of Article 14C of this Code.
+For the purposes of collecting the number of EL students enrolled, the same collection and calculation methodology as defined above for "ASE" shall apply to English learners.